📄Click here to download my CV (PDF)

 Relevant Courses

-• Math courses: Real Analysis (A+); Linear Algebra (A+); Probability (A+); Bayesian Statistics (A); Numerical Analysis (A); Multivariable Calculus I & II (A); Differential Equations (A-); Game Theory (A+); Stochastic Processes (A)
+• Math and Statistics Courses: Real Analysis (A+); Linear Algebra (A+); Probability (A+); Bayesian Statistics (A); Numerical Analysis (A); Multivariable Calculus I & II (A); Differential Equations (A-); Game Theory (A+); Stochastic Processes (A)

 Research Experience

-Excessive Competition and Market Instability: A Theory of the Desire to Win
+Over-Competition and Market Volatility: A Theory of the Desire to Win

-Use a simple utility model where the desire to win is defined as the utility gain from exceeding others’ payoffs to explain the phenomenon of excessive competition and market instability.
-Provide a rigorous proof of the condition for no pure‐strategy Nash equilibrium under the desire‐to‐win utility, and derive the mixed‐strategy probability distribution.
-Use experimental data to show that the desire to win is statistically significant.
+Develop a new utility model in which the desire to win is defined as the utility gain from exceeding others’ payoffs, to explain excessive competition and market instability.
+Provide rigorous proofs of the conditions under which no pure‐strategy Nash equilibrium exists, and derive the corresponding mixed‐strategy probability distribution that shows overproduction.
+Use experimental data to estimate the desire to win using structural estimation and find that it is statistically significant and large.

-• Research Assistant (Duke, Fuqua); Supervisor: Prof. Ryan C. McDevitt May 2025 – present
+• Research Assistant (Duke); Supervisor: Prof. Ryan C. McDevitt May 2025–present

 Project on Patent, R&D Funding, and Paper Citation